ngngardner/viroc/docs/ai_disclosure.md

 # AI Usage Disclosure

-Gemini 2.5 Pro generated the initial `main.typ` file for the system design template.
+Gemini 2.5 Pro generated the initial file for the system design template.